SCOE Employee Center

 A three-member Personnel Commission is appointed by the State Superintendent of Public Instruction to administer the Merit System for the Sonoma County Office of Education.
 The Merit System governs the establishment of eligibility lists and employment standards for classified employees to ensure that classified staff are selected, promoted, and retained without favoritism or prejudice.

-The members of the Personnel Commission are Theresa L. Cunningham, Gerald Klor, Gail Whooley, and Fran Elm (alternate).
+The members of the Personnel Commission are Theresa L. Cunningham, Gerald Klor, and Gail Whooley.

-The Commission normally meets the third Monday of each month at 3:00pm in the Human Resources Conference Room.
+The Commission normally meets the fourth Monday of each month at 3:00pm in the Human Resources Conference Room.
 Agenda items are due one week prior to the meetings.
-For additional information about Personnel Commission meetings, contact SCOE’s Human Resources department, (707) 524-2634.
+For additional information about Personnel Commission meetings, contact SCOE’s Human Resources department, (707) 524-2724.
 Archived Minutes: 2013-14

 |07/21/2014||Agenda | Minutes|